xlvnacyx/ai.content.library/.github/README.md

         git submodule add git@github.com:ephemeralrogue/ai.content.library ai
         ```

-        > [!important]
-        > This uses git submodules to import a project into an existing git
+        *Note: This uses git submodules to import a project into an existing
-        > directory and manage it separately.
-This method assumes you are using git
+        git directory and manage it separately.
+This method assumes you are
-        > to manage and backup your vault.
+        using git to manage and backup your vault.*

         Use git commands within the library's directory as normal.